HMNZS Leander: History

-In 1941 the New Zealand Division became the Royal New Zealand Navy (RNZN) and she was commissioned as HMNZS Leander in September 1941.

 In World War II, Leander served initially in the Pacific and Indian Oceans.
 Commander Stephen Roskill, in later years the Royal Navy's Official Historian, was posted as the ship's executive officer in 1941.
-In action on 27 February 1941, she sank the Italian armed merchantman Ramb I near the Maldives, rescuing 113 of her crew and taking slight damage.
+In the action on 27 February 1941, she sank the Italian armed merchantman Ramb I near the Maldives, rescuing 113 of her crew and taking slight damage.
 On 23 March 1941, Leander intercepted and captured the Vichy French merchant Charles L.D. in the Indian Ocean between Mauritius and Madagascar.
 On 14 April, Leander deployed for support of military operations in Persian Gulf and, on 18 April, joined the aircraft carrier Hermes and the light cruiser Emerald.
-On 22 April, Leander was released from support duties in the Persian Gulf and took part in search for German raider Pinguin south of the Maldives.
+On 22 April, Leander was released from support duties in the Persian Gulf and took part in search for the German raider Pinguin south of the Maldives.

 In June 1941, Leander was transferred to the Mediterranean Fleet and was active against the Vichy French during the Syria-Lebanon Campaign.
 After serving in the Mediterranean, Leander returned to the Pacific Ocean in September 1941.
+In 1941 the New Zealand Division became the Royal New Zealand Navy (RNZN) and she was commissioned as HMNZS Leander in September 1941.

 On 13 July 1943, Leander was with Rear Admiral Walden Lee Ainsworth's Task Group 36.1 of three light cruisers: Leander and the US ships Honolulu and St. Louis.
 The task group also included ten destroyers.
 At 01:00 the Allied ships established radar contact with the Japanese cruiser Jintsu, which was accompanied by five destroyers near Kolombangara in the Solomon Islands.
 In the ensuing Battle of Kolombangara, Jintsu was sunk and all three Allied cruisers were hit by torpedoes and disabled.
 Leander was hit by a single torpedo just abaft 'A' boiler room.
 26 crew from the boiler room and the No.1 4-inch gun mount immediately above were killed or posted missing.
 The ship was so badly damaged that she took no further part in the war.
 She was first repaired in Auckland, then proceeded to a full refit in Boston.

 She returned to the Royal Navy on 27 August 1945.
 In 1946 she was involved in the Corfu Channel Incident.
 She was scrapped in 1950.